Footscray, Victoria: Demographics

-As of 2013, the average age of people living in Footscray was 33.
+As of 2021, the median age of people living in Footscray was 34.

 Maribyrnong Council predicts a population boom will more than double Footscray resident numbers from 14,100 to 30,500 by 2031, requiring about 7000 new dwellings.

 Politics

+Footscray is located in the federal electorate of Fraser, which has been represented by Daniel Mulino of the ALP since a redistribution prior to the 2022 Federal Election.